Branding 101: A Handbook to Building a Bankable Brand Strategy in 2021

 With a very dynamic audience at hand, it is tricky to build a brand that sustains changes.
 As trends shift, and choices evolve, this drift helps adapt in the presence of solid branding.

 Branding is an organisation’s most powerful intangible asset.
-While it is a mix of many components, the final goal is to create a brand identity, in line with the company’s manifesto and the target audience.
+While it is a mix of many components, the final goal is to create a brand identity, in line with its manifesto and the target audience.
 In the end, branding is the legitimate affair the customers are willing to have.